LouisJeanneau/PintOS/README.md

-# PintOS
+# pintos
-My take on PintOS
+My take on pintos OS

 # Setup
 I downloaded an Ubuntu 18.04 VM .ova with everything packaged and ready for PintOS.